jsycwangwei/java-cases/README.md

 # java-cases
-Some simple cases for java web.
+Some simple cases for java.